blues/app-accelerators/61-regulatory-grade-pharmacy-lab-cold-storage-audit-monitor/README.md

    Apply the appropriate temperature thresholds at the fleet level via environment variables so that a single firmware image services all storage classes without recompilation.
 Use [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) to auto-assign devices based on a device-level environment variable (e.g., `storage_class`).

-4. **Set environment variables.** All variables below are optional; firmware defaults are shown.
+4. **Set environment variables.** In Notehub, navigate to **Fleet → Environment**.
+All variables below are optional; firmware defaults are shown.
 Any variable set in Notehub overrides the compile-time default on the device's next inbound sync — no reflash required.

    > **Bench vs. production defaults.** The compile-time defaults (`temp_high_alert_c = 30.0`, `temp_low_alert_c = 15.0`) are sized for the bench-mounted exterior temperature sensor, which reads room temperature.
 A bench unit at ~22 °C will produce zero temperature alerts with these defaults.
-For production refrigerated storage, override the thresholds in Notehub as shown in the table below — no reflash required.
+For production refrigerated storage (2–8°C range per USP 659), override the thresholds in the Fleet Environment variables as shown in the table below — no reflash required.

    | Variable | Bench default | Production (refrigerated) | Purpose |
    |---|---|---|---|